 It's Friday, September 24, 2021; 288 days until the sixteenth annual...RAGTIME TO RICHES FESTIVAL!

 COME ON IN...THE MUSIC'S FINE!
-First Central Congregational United Church of Christ, in Omaha, NE, and the Pink Poodle Steakhouse, in Crescent, IA, are the sites for the sixteenth annual Ragtime to Riches Festival, scheduled to take place July 8, 2018.
-Proceeds from this year's festival will go to...the Great Plains Ragtime Society.
-TICKETS ARE NOW AVAILABLE!
+First Central Congregational United Church of Christ, in Omaha, NE, and the Pink Poodle Steakhouse, in Crescent, IA, are the sites for the sixteenth annual Ragtime to Riches Festival, scheduled to take place July 14, 2019.
+Proceeds from next year's festival will go to...the Great Plains Ragtime Society.

 The phone number for the Great Plains Ragtime Society is 402 556-3340.
 Check it out!